stefanos-86/Remember/README.md

 Other cases have not been considered due to lack of time to waste on this project.
 Among the things I "forgot" to handle: arrays inside objects, arrays of pointers, multi dimensional arrays, lamda functions, smart pointer, STL...
 You can forget about them too - it is unlikely I'll find the time.

 ## The testing framework.
 Where are the unit tests?
 Well, there aren't.
 Since I litteraly did not know what I was doing, I had an hard time predicting the output.
-What should the Graphiz input be to get the proper graph?
+What should the Graphviz input be to get the proper graph?
 What is GDB going to return me under a given situation?
 How am I going to prepare a test case or an assert() without knowing?

 What you find instead is a set of test C++ programs and a couple of scripts to quickly create core dumps, run the tool on them and compare the resulting graph with a known good output.
 The programs have infinite loops inside so they "wait" at the right moment until `gcore` comes and dumps them.
 It is less automated testing and more automated tampering, but it gets the job done.